Afirestriker/react-concepts-in-action/README.md

 JSX is an extension to JavaScript that allows developers to mix HTML and JavaScript together.
 This makes it easy to create and manage components in React.

 # React Component
 A React component is a JavaScript function that represents a React component.
-The powe of components is that they can be reused and parameterized with properties (props) to display different information based on the values of the props.
+The power of components is that they can be reused and parameterized with properties (props) to display different information based on the values of the props.

 Example:
 ```js